datagouv/datagouv_client/README.md

     },
 )  # this creates a dataset with the values you specified, and instantiates a Dataset dataset.update({"tags": ["environment", "water"]})

+# alternatively you can create a dataset from an organization, and it will be attached to it
+organization = client.organization("646b7187b50b2a93b1ae3d45")
+dataset = organization.create_dataset(
+    {
+        "title": "New dataset",
+        "description": "A description is a required",
+    }
+)
 ```
 There are two types of resources on datagouv:
 - `static`: a file is uploaded directly on the platform